-The Systems Neuroscience program follows the approach of systems theory in understanding the brain.
-The aim is to provide students a view of the brain as a whole via unfolding, at least in part, its immense complexity.
+The aim of the SysNeuro program is to provide students a view of the brain as a whole via unfolding, at least in part, its immense complexity.
 This is a major challenge of all time, but the right answer should be one that can integrate actual knowledge.
 As we are in the fortunate period of time when high performance tools (both hardware and software) and large datasets are getting more and more available, systems thinking is inevitable in brain research.
 Therefore, throughout the course students will learn how different approaches - reductionist, holist and functionalist - are all useful and necessary in understanding the brain.

-In one way the course is structured by introducing the students the different levels of organization all being complex systems themselves.
-We start with molecular machineries at the subcellular level (course A.I.) then turn into the cellular level by learning why the neuron is considered as the unit of brain organization (course A.II.).
-In the next step it is shown how the milliards of neurons make up the cerebral cortex and how this evolutionarily new structure can perform diverse cognitive and other functions (course A.II.).
-Finally, whole brain functions and functioning will be approached via its role in behavior (course C.I.).
+The course introduces the students the different levels of organization all being complex systems themselves.
+Starting with molecular machineries at the subcellular level then turning to the cellular level explains why the neuron is considered as the unit of brain organization.
+In the next step it is shown how the milliards of neurons make up the cerebral cortex and how this evolutionarily new structure can perform diverse cognitive and other functions.
+Finally, whole brain functions and functioning will be approached via its role in behavior and pathology.

 The course will start with an introductory about the history and culture of the geopolitical region thought as Central Europe.